Mickey Mouse (comic strip): Early days

 While the early months of the strip did have a loose plot, the pace and style were still the standard gag-a-day approach to comic strips.
 With adventure and daily continuity strips like The Gumps and Wash Tubbs becoming increasingly popular, King Features Syndicate asked Disney to make Mickey Mouse a more serious adventure strip.

 This led to the first adventure storyline, "Mickey Mouse in Death Valley", which ran from April 1 to September 20, 1930.
 The story—begun by Smith, and continued by Gottfredson—involves a crooked lawyer, Sylvester Shyster, and his thuggish associate Peg-Leg Pete, who kidnap Minnie in order to find a map to her Uncle Mortimer's hidden gold mine in Death Valley.
 Mickey and Minnie race Shyster and Pete to the desert, to lay claim to the mine.
 The story runs through a number of Western melodrama tropes—a desperate horse chase, gunplay, a crusty old sheriff, the heroine getting locked up in a jail cell, the hero unfairly branded an outlaw.
 Over six months, Gottfredson made it clear that Mickey Mouse could deliver action and thrills.

-The next story, "Mr. Slicker and the Egg Robbers", included a sequence in which Mickey, convinced that Minnie has thrown him over for a rival, spends a week trying (and failing) to commit suicide.
+The next story, "Mr. Slicker and the Egg Robbers", included a sequence in which Mickey, convinced that Minnie has thrown him over for a rival, spends a week attempting suicide.
 He tries shooting, gassing, drowning and hanging himself, before he decides that he's overreacting and gives up on the idea.